EliteLoser/Finance/text/TaxPayerInsuranceForFinancialInstruments.md

 Ugh, maybe all I came up with was another reason for "uneven taxation".
 Bummer.
 Maybe a limit in income that you need to be below to get the breaks.
 Estimation for Norway, maybe ...
 1-2 million per year, then you don't "need" the tax cuts.
 800k?
 Something.

 Thanks.
-Last day of the weekend and then back to the home office COVID hustle.
+Last day of the weekend and then back to the home office COVID hassle.